peterkuma/ccbrowse/README.md

 # ccbrowse

-ccbrowse is an open source web application for browsing data from atmospheric profiling satellites.
-In the current version, it supports importing two datasets of the CALIPSO satellite, but new importing classes can be added as needed.
+ccbrowse is an open source web application for browsing data from the CloudSat and CALIPSO satellites.

 It is comprised of a web application and a backend for importing various types of product files.
 An example ccbrowse deployment is available at [browse.ccplot.org](http://browse.ccplot.org).

 ![](screenshot.png)

+## Supported products

+CALIPSO:

+- CALIPSO Level 1 Profile
+    - Total Attenuated Backscatter 532nm
+    - Perpendicular Attenuated Backscatter 532nm
+    - Attenuated Backscatter 1064nm

+CloudSat:

+- CloudSat Level 2B-GEOPROF:
+    - Radar Reflectivity Factor

 ## Installation